2021 South African municipal elections: Metropolitan Municipalities

 No parties were able to receive full control in any of the 3 metropolitan municipalities, the DA leads in all three.
 In two municipalities, Tshwane and Johannesburg, the DA governs with coalitions.
 In one municipality, Ekurhuleni, the DA governs with a minority.

 Two Tier Municipalities

 The ANC has a minority control over on District Municipality, the other municipality led by the DA.
 The DA was able to maintain overall control over 1 local municipality, and gain control through a minority in another one.
 The ANC was able to maintain control in 4 local municipalities through minorities.

 KwaZulu-Natal

-In the following table, green rows indicate those won by the ANC with a majority, light green rows indicate those won by the ANC with a minority or coalition, red rows indicate those won by the Inkatha Freedom Party (IFP) with a majority, and pink rows indicate lead by an IFP minority or coalition.
+In the following table, green rows indicate those won by the ANC with a majority, light green rows indicate those won by the ANC with a minority or coalition, red rows indicate those won by the Inkatha Freedom Party (IFP) with a majority, and pink rows indicate led by an IFP minority or coalition.
 Blue cells indicate municipalities won by the DA with a majority.
 Yellow rows indicate those won by the National Freedom Party (NFP).